WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 Creation completed.

-Click to edit the OAuth 2.0 client.
+Click to modify the OAuth 2.0 client.

-Copy the Client ID and Client Secret and fill them into the Post SMTP Plugin settings.
+Copy the Client ID and Client Secret, and fill them into the Post SMTP Plugin settings.

 Publish the application.